 How do we fix leaks?

-Our teams are always on standby to respond quickly to leaks.
+Our teams are always on standby to respond quickly to leaks, fixing around 500 every week.
+Find out what happens when a leak is reported.

 What happens after reporting a leak?